 Organisations must ensure that they remain compliant with current data protection laws when carrying out a data cleanse.
 Steve Eckersley, ICO’s Head of Enforcement, stated that in respect of the Flybe and Honda decisions that “Businesses must understand that they can’t break one law to get ready for another.”

-If you have any queries about the above and the effect it will have on your organisation, please contact a member of the Media and Technology or your usual Shepherd and Wedderburn contact.
+If you have any queries about the above and the effect it will have on your organisation, please contact a member of the Media and Technology team or your usual Shepherd and Wedderburn contact.